 There are various options available to you during an encounter with immigration enforcement in addition to being aware of your rights; these options will help you in navigating US immigration smoothly, given below are some of the options available to you:

 Identity documents: During immigration encounters, show valid identification documents like passport or visa to comply with US immigration laws.
 You should show the required documents and ensure the convenience of your legal immigration.

 Seek legal assistance: You can have an attorney at a meeting with immigration enforcement; therefore, ask to speak with one.
 You can ask to meet with an attorney immediately if you are detained or arrested.

 Deny to sign paperwork: You have the option to decline to sign any paperwork that immigration officers provide to you.
 Before signing any paperwork, it’s crucial to properly read them and ensure you know what you’re doing.
 Remember that no officer can force you to sign papers without your consent.

-Apply for asylum: Applying for asylum in the United States may be possible if you feel you have a reasonable fear of persecution in your home country.
+Apply for asylum: You may be eligible to apply for asylum in the US if you have a credible fear of persecution in your home country.
 Asylum application defends people who have experienced or feared persecution in their home country.

 It is crucial to remember that every situation is different, and your alternatives may change depending on the facts.
-If you have any questions or concerns regarding your options during an encounter with immigration enforcement, you must speak with an attorney or other legal expert.
+Seek guidance from an immigration attorney for any questions or concerns about your options during encounters with immigration enforcement.
 They will help you to navigate the legal procedures available at each process of immigration laws in the US.